Nori-zk/eth-processor/README.md

 ## Troubleshooting

-There are constant problems with o1js's cache being stale.
+You may experience problems with o1js's cache being stale.
 If you expect your projects vks have change, then remove the `~/.cache/o1js/` contents before running `npm run deploy`.

 ## How to run tests